gdtrfb55/ppnd/README.md

 If you find it useful, by all means use it.

 If you want to change it, by all means fork it and change it.
+Attribution would be nice, but is not required.